leongaban/sass-smacss/README.md

 ##### SMACSS is a style guide for writing and organizing SASS modules.
 <p>SASS is a better way to write CSS, and SMACSS is the best way to organize.</p>
 *******

+##### New in version 0.2.4
+Deprecated and obsolete HTML elements removed from reset, most default styles commented out.

 ##### New in version 0.2.3
 <a href="http://gulpjs.com/">GulpFile</a> added (gulpfile.js should be moved to the root of your project)